Spanjer1/kafka-control-proxy/README.md

 The load can be equally distributed between the KCP instances by using a load balancer in front of the KCP instances, shown in below image.
 ![](images/network.drawio.png)

-All 4 kcp instances can reach all three brokers.
-So even if the load balancer equally distributes the connections, which broker it will be used is part of the partitions of the topic.
+All four KCP instances can reach all three brokers.
+Even if the load balancer equally distributes the connections, the broker used depends on the topic partitions and event key.
+Note that four KCP instances are likely overkill, as KCP is lightweight and not the bottleneck.
+This just demonstrates how the connections work.
+KCP can scale independently of the Kafka cluster.

 There are three different Control Nodes in KCP:
 - ObserverNode: Observes the Kafka traffic and can be used to log the traffic out of the dataflow